Last update: January 20, 2021

 Like all TACC resources, Longhorn's job scheduler is the Slurm Workload Manager.
 Slurm commands enable you to submit, manage, monitor, and control your jobs.
 Jobs submitted to the scheduler are queued, then run on the compute nodes.
 Each job consumes Service Units (SUs) which are then charged to your allocation.

-Longhorn's accounting system is based on node-hours: one unadjusted Service Unit (SU) represents a single compute node used for one hour (a node-hour).
-We then multiply by a charge rate that reflects supply and demand for the particular queue or the type of node you use.
-For any given job, the total cost in SUs is:
+Like all TACC systems, Longhorn's accounting system is based on node-hours: one unadjusted Service Unit (SU) represents a single compute node used for one hour (a node-hour).
+For any given job, the total cost in SUs is the use of one compute node for one hour of wall clock time plus any additional charges for the use of specialized queues, e.g. Stampede2's

-SUs billed (node-hrs) = (# nodes) x (job duration in wall clock hours) x (charge rate per node-hour)
+Longhorn SUs billed = (# nodes) x (job duration in wall clock hours) x (charge rate per node-hour)

-The system tracks and charges for usage to a granularity of a few seconds of wall clock time.
-The system charges only for the resources you actually use, not those you request.
-In general, your queue wait time will be less if you request only the time you need: the scheduler will have an easier time finding a slot for the 2 hours you really need than for the 24 hours you request in your job script.
+Tip: Your queue wait times will be less if you request only the time you need: the scheduler will have a much easier time finding a slot for the 2 hours you really need than say, for the 12 hours requested in your job script.

 Principal Investigators can monitor allocation usage via the TACC User Portal under "Allocations->Projects and Allocations".
 Be aware that the figures shown on the portal may lag behind the most recent usage.
 Projects and allocation balances are also displayed upon command-line login.